KofiFloki/Weatherly-App/README.md

 - Weather data is retrieved using WaetherAPI API.
 - Can switch temperature units between Celsius and Fahrenheit.
 - Upcoming Football matches taking place in the searched city.
+- Upcoming General Events in the searched city.
+If no events then it displays events in the US or Canada.

 # Technologies & Tools Used
 - HTML